 The first regular section is probably the most important.
 It has only one pattern, "/", but this pattern matches all URLs.
 Therefore, the set of actions used in this "default" section will be applied to all requests as a start.
-It can be partly or wholly overridden by later matches further down this file, or in user.action, but it will still be largely responsible for your overall browsing experience.
+It can be partly or wholly overridden by later matches further down this file, or in user action, but it will still be largely responsible for your overall browsing experience.

-Again, at the start of matching, all actions are disabled, so there is no need to disable any actions here.
+Again, at the start of matching, all actions are disabled, so there is no real need to disable any actions here, but we will do that nonetheless, to have a complete listing for your reference.
 (Remember: a "+" preceding the action name enables the action, a "-" disables!).
 Also note how this long line has been made more readable by splitting it into multiple lines with line continuation.